bzlister/clarifai_fun/README.md

 # clarifai_fun
-Fun webcrawler built with Calrifai and Bing search API You better use new API keys or Ill be sad
+Fun webcrawler built with Calrifai and Google Custom Search Need to get an Clarifai API key and a Google CSE developer key to use